skiss10/ably-multiplayer-chatgpt/README.md

 * **An Ably account** for sending messages: [Create an account with Ably for free](https://www.ably.io/signup).
 * **A Vercel Account** for hosting on production: [Create an account with Vercel for free](https://vercel.com/signup).
 * **Node 12** (LTS) or greater: [Install Node](https://nodejs.org/en/).
+* **An OpenAI account** for accessing ChatGPT: [Create an account with OpenAI for free](https://beta.openai.com/signup).
+Note that while API usage during the trial period is free, you may need to upgrade to a paid plan for continued access.

 ## Local dev pre-requirements